Honey Jinjunmei Black Tea (Updated June 2025)

 Maximizing complexity:

-To maximize the flavor of this wonderful black tea, steep 4g of tea leaves in a 100ml teapot/gaiwan for 25 seconds on the first infusion with boiling water.
+To maximize the flavor of this wonderful black tea, use 200 Fahrenheit water and steep 4g of tea leaves in a 100ml teapot/gaiwan for 25 seconds on the first infusion with boiling water.
 Drop to 20 seconds on the second infusion until it's time to enjoy your third around at 45 seconds.

 Maximizing sweetness: